 Use formulas to calculate numeric values or automate aspects of your sheet.
-You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value enters a cell.
+You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value is entered in a cell.

-NOTE: You must be an Editor, Admin, or the sheet Owner in order to create and edit formulas in a sheet.
+You must have Editor- or Admin-level sharing permissions or be the sheet Owner to create and edit formulas in a sheet.
 Editors can only create and edit formulas in unlocked cells.
 Details about locked cells can be found in our Locking and Unlocking Columns and Rows article.

 - Create a Formula